Invests in undervalued companies

 The fund’s risk classification is based on the portfolio composition as well as SEBI guidelines and is subject to periodic review.
 Refer to the Riskometer above on this page or latest documents for the current risk level.

 Top holdings may change over time.
-Please refer to the latest factsheet or scheme document for up-to-date information.
+Please refer to the latest factsheet for up-to-date information.

 Being a multi cap fund, the scheme must invest a minimum of 25% of its portfolio each in large, mid, and small cap companies.
 The detailed asset allocation of the fund is mentioned in the Scheme Information Document.

 No, there is no lock-in.
-However, exit load may apply if you redeem units early.
+However, an exit load may apply if you redeem units before a certain period.
 Check the scheme document for details.

 Expense ratios vary by plan (Direct or Regular).
-Please refer to the latest factsheet for current TER.
+Please go to the TER section on this page or check the latest factsheet for the current TER.

-The ideal investment horizon can vary depending on your financial goals and market conditions.
-Multi cap funds are generally considered suitable for long-term investors, but it's best to consult a financial advisor to determine what works for your specific needs.
+The investment horizon that is suitable for you may vary depending on your financial goals and market conditions.
+Multi cap funds are generally considered suitable for long-term investors, but it is reccommended to consult a financial advisor to determine what works for your specific needs.

 They invest across the market in large, mid, and small cap stocks offering a mix of relative stability and growth potential.